Rokiis1/user_profile/server/README.md

 - `controllers/` - This directory contains logic of the application.
 Controllers functionality will be handle incoming requests, process them (often by interacting with models), and send responses back to the client.

 - `models/` - This directory is for defining native SQL queries.
-Models represent the structure of your database tables and provide methods to interact with the database.
+Models represent the structure of database tables and provide methods to interact with the database.

-- `schemas/` - This directory used for defining validation schemas.
-These schemas ensure that the data meets criteria before it is handled by the controllers.

 - `configs/` - This directory contains configuration files for this application.
 These would be connection settings, environment variables, and other configuration details.

 - `routes/` - This directory defines the routes for this application.
 To request any resource from web-server

+- `schemas/` - This directory used for defining validation schemas.
+These schemas ensure that the data meets criteria before it is handled by the controllers.

 - `middlewares/` - This directory contains middleware functions.
 Middlewares are functions that process requests before they reach the controllers.